-Welcome back to the forty-first episode of the Financial Advisor Success podcast!
+Welcome, everyone!
+Welcome to the 53rd episode of the Financial Advisor Success Podcast!

 My guest on today’s podcast is Amy Florian.
 Amy is the founder of Corgenius, a consulting firm that teaches and trains financial advisors about how to work better with grieving clients.

 What’s fascinating about Amy, though, is that she actually is a trained Thanatologist – one who studies death, loss, aging, transitions, and the various forms of grief.
 A path that first started for her when she unexpected become a young widow herself at the age of 25 with a 7-month-old son after a tragic car accident, and ultimately evolved into running a support group for widows, getting a Master’s degree and becoming a Fellow in Thanatology, and over the decades has expanded into conference presentations, workshops, a master class, and a series of books, with a primary specialization in working with us as financial advisors.

 In this episode, we talk in depth about the real challenges as a financial advisor when trying to work with clients who are grieving, why the grieving process isn’t just about death and dying but any time someone has a break with an attachment – which can even include the break from the attachments of existing social relationships and personal identity when someone retires – and how in the end our job as advisors working with grieving clients isn’t about trying to make them feel happier, but simply to comfort them as they go through their own healing process.
 Even if that means there’s a lot of crying.